ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

 **Context**

-You have written tests for the library level production code of a ROS 2 package (usually refered to as "unit tests").
+You have written tests for the library level production code of a ROS 2 package (usually referred to as "unit tests").

 **Problem**